Canadian-Wildlife-Federation/abfishpass/README.md

 * segment gradient
 * maximum accessibility gradient (specified in the fish_species table)
 * barrier location
+* fish survey and stocking information

 Segments are classified as:
-* ACCESSIBILE - when all gradients downstream are less than maximum amount and there are no barriers downstream
+* ACCESSIBILE - when all gradients downstream are less than maximum amount and there are no barriers downstream OR there is fish stocking or fish survey points upstream (for the given species)
 * POTENTIAL ACCESSIBLE - when all gradients downstream are less than the maximum amount but there is a barrier downstream
 * NOT ACCESSIBLE - when any downstream gradient is greater than the maximum value